Edward Castro: Arrest and trial

-Following Scott's murder, Castro attempted to drive to New Orleans but was pulled over by an officer who had noticed Castro driving erratically.
-Castro was tested and was found to have been drunk, and he was arrested.
+Castro stole Scott's car and drove to Lake City.
+When Castro stopped in Columbia County, a sheriff's deputy noticed that his speech was slurred and his breath smelled of alcohol.
+When confronted, Castro became hostile toward the officers and was arrested.
 While in a holding cell, Castro confessed to killing all three of his victims.
 Police were easily able to link him to the last two murders but were stumped at Castro's confession to killing Henderson.
 Castro told authorities where to find Henderson's van, which he said he abandoned in a parking lot near the Pentecostal Temple Church of God.
 When police went there, the van was found.
 Castro was charged with killing Hill and Scott, but not charged in the killing of Henderson.

 Castro went on trial for the murder of Scott in 1988.
 Castro did not try to deny his guilt, and subsequently, he was convicted and sentenced to death.
-In 1991, he went on trial for the murder of Scott.
+In 1991, he went on trial for the murder of Hill.
 Prosecutors sought the death sentence in that case, but Castro was ultimately sentenced to life imprisonment.
 In 1992, the Florida Supreme Court overturned Castro's death sentence and demanded a new sentencing hearing for him.
 The following year, a jury voted 8–4 for Castro to be sentenced to death.